School Handbook

 Friday Folders

 Folders are sent home each Friday, filled with your child’s work from the week and announcements about happenings around PPE.
 They are to be returned empty each Monday.
-Be sure to check your child’s folder after school on Friday because occasionally teachers send home time-sensitive info.
+Be sure to check your child’s folder after school on Friday because teachers occasionally send home time-sensitive information.

 INVEST

 This is the PTO’s primary fundraising effort.
-PPE parents are encouraged to contribute $375 per student.
-This funding is vital to pay for additional staff, such as Tiger Time support, spanish, technology, and counseling services, who support our teachers and students.
-These positions make a tremendous impact on so many of our students and their learning.
-The Invest campaign also supports the needs of our related arts teachers (art, Spanish, music and PE).
-If you have questions about INVEST, please contact INVEST chairs, Blaire Jett, Lindsay Moore and Elizabeth Sherrard, InvestPPE@gmail.com.
+PPE families are encouraged to contribute $375 per student.
+This funding is vital to pay for additional staff including Tiger Time Interventionists, Spanish, Physical Education, and counseling services who support all of our students, teachers, and staff.
+The INVEST campaign also supports the needs of our classroom and related arts teachers (Art, Health, Library, Music, PE, and Spanish).
+If you have questions about INVEST please contact the chairs at InvestPPE@gmail.com

 Orange Totes